Creating a Seating plan

 Edit the grid: Allows you to increase and decrease the number of rows and columns.
-If you have desks and students outside the new grid, they will be deleted.
+If you have desks and students outside the new grid, they will be returned to their respective menus.

-Flip plan view: This will flip the view from the front to the back of the class.
+Flip plan: This will flip the view from the front to the back of the class.

 All seating plans are automatically saved in the Seating screen of each class.
-You can go back to view and edit seating plans for your classes by returning to the Seating section under your class at any time, including plans other teachers have put in place for classes you are linked to.
+You can go back to view and edit seating plans for your classes by returning to the Seating section under your class at any time; you'll also be able to view plans other teachers have put in place for classes you are linked to.

 You may create several seating plans for the same class, and even use different settings for each for e.g. each plan can display different aspects and assessment results.

 If you'd like to see the plan for a class you don't usually teach, you can use the 'Search for students and classes' bar at the top right of your Satchel One screen; type in the class name, go to the Seating tab and view the plan you need!